|Rosella Machine Intelligence & Data Mining|

 Step 2: Combine Neural Network Models

-Once models are fully trained and tested, they can be integrated to produce combined outputs such as largest (=maximum), smallest (=minimum), average, average without largest and smallest values, etc. This can be done using RME/RME-EP (Rule-based Model Evaluation available in CMSR Data Miner) easily.
+Once models are fully trained and tested, they can be integrated to produce combined outputs such as largest (=maximum), smallest (=minimum), average, average without largest and smallest values, etc. This can be done using RME-EP (Rule-based Model Evaluation available in CMSR Studio) easily.

 The following figure plots data of the above chart.
-"RID" record identifier is used to spread data horizontally so that data can be seen easily.
-Vertically it shows values scored by a model.
-Red circles represent historical data records that were in fact insurance claims.
-Clearly this plot shows higher the score is, higher the risk.
+"RECORDSEQ" (=record sequence) is used to spread data horizontally so that data can be seen easily.
+Vertically it shows maximum values scored by models.
+Red circles represent historical data records that were insurance claims.
+Clearly this plot shows higher the score is, higher the claim risk.
 Score 0.6 and above was all insurance claims.
 Score 0.4 to 0.6 also has high risk.
-Score 0.2 to 0.4 has medium risk.
+Score 0.1 to 0.4 has medium risk.
 The rest has low risk.

 Step 3: Risk Scores to Risk Classification

-For more details on these modeling steps, please read Nine Steps Predictive Modeling Guide for Risk Management and Predictive Modeling Cook Book.
+For more details on these modeling steps, please read;